Every year in June, horses thunder down “the Championship Track” at Belmont Park in Elmont, NY.

 The Kentucky Derby and the Preakness Stakes have traditions more or less set in stone.
 The Belmont Stakes, on the other hand, is a little more lax when it comes to fanfare.

 No race in the Triple Crown has a more modern feel than the Belmont Stakes.
 However, don’t let the 21st-century edge of this race fool you.
-The race is as grueling as it gets when it comes to being the first horse past the finishing post.
+The race is as grueling as it gets.

 How to bet on the Belmont Stakes